csstools/postcss-plugins-directory/README.md

 - published on npm
 - `postcss-plugin` keyword in your `package.json`
-- a repository link in your `package.json`
+- valid repository link in your `package.json`
+- valid homepage link in your `package.json`
 - valid `peerDependency` value for `postcss`
 - [`OSI` approved license](https://opensource.org/licenses/alphabetical)
 - package version greater than `1.0.0`